Devolver Digital: Corporate affairs

 Devolver Digital operates a film distribution arm, Devolver Digital Films, which was established in 2013.
 The company also owns another publisher, Good Shepherd Entertainment.
 A close collaborator to Devolver Digital is Special Reserve Games, a limited-run distributor of physical versions of games.
 Special Reserve Games was founded in 2016 by CEO Jeff Smith, after he had pitched Wilson the idea of creating a physical release of the PC version of Shadow Warrior 2.
 Since then, Special Reserve Games has released further physical game releases, limited to only Devolver Digital games, though it is considering to partner with different companies in the future.
-Devolver also acquired Croteam on October 21, 2020.